 Publication Submission Instructions

-We accept submissions on any topics related to public health, such as:
+We accept submissions on a rolling basis on topics related to public health, such as:

 Current Issues in Public Health